QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

 ## Overview

-This lecture describes a Lagrangian formulation of an infinite horizon undiscounted dynamic programming problem, also called an  optimal linear regulator problem.
+This lecture describes a Lagrangian formulation of an infinite horizon linear quadratic undiscounted dynamic programming problem.

+Such a problem is  also sometimes called an  optimal linear regulator problem.

-The formulation
+A Lagrangian formulation

  * carries insights about connections between stability and optimality